skip navigation

 • Please note that if modules/tests in USAV Academy are not fully completed prior to the end of the season, your course registration status will be updated to Cancelled.
 This is to facilitate registration for the next season's courses in the Fall.

-To be assigned you must have an account in ArbiterSports.com and have marked yourself Ready to Be Assigned.
-To be paid you must have an account in ArbiterPay.com.
-Link your ArbiterPay.com account to your Arbiter account #108723.
-Send Earl Capps, Official's Assignor, an email asking him to invite you into our ArbiterSports corps so you can be assigned.
-If you are new to the Region you must have both of these accounts to be selected to work and to get paid; once you have contacted Earl Capps and registered with AZ Region in SportsEngine (as detailed above), you will receive an invitation from Earl Capps to join ArbiterSports.com with a new account.
+Send Earl Capps, Official's Assignor, an email asking him to invite you into our ArbiterSports group so you can be assigned.
+If you are new to the Region you must have both of these accounts to be selected to work and to get paid; once you are on board and registered with AZ Region in SportsEngine (as detailed above), Stefany Pew will let Earl know to send you an invitation to join ArbiterSports.com with a new account.

 OFFICIALS' INCENTIVE PROGRAMS